listicon

 The Street of Hong KongHong Kong is one of the most connected cities in Asia for flights from UK.

-There are no direct flights from the United Kingdom to Nepal, so you will need to get connecting flights to the Himalayan country on the edge of the plateau.
-However, the flights are relatively cheap, compared to flights to China, and you can get a good connecting flight with 1-2 connections for as little as 303 US dollars per person.
+While direct flights from the United Kingdom to Nepal are not available, you can opt for connecting flights to this Himalayan country located on the edge of the plateau.
+Furthermore, these flights tend to be relatively inexpensive compared to flights to mainland China, with the possibility of securing a good connecting flight with 1-2 connections for as little as $303 per person.

-The downside of this is that you may need to make overnight layovers in other countries en-route to Nepal, though none are more than the 24 hours allowed for airport transits.
-The flights also depart from London Heathrow International Airport, London Luton International Airport, London Stanstead International Airport, and London Gatwick International Airport.
+However, a downside to this option is the potential need for overnight layovers in other countries en route to Nepal, although none exceed the 24-hour limit allowed for airport transits.
+Departures for these flights are available from London Heathrow International Airport, London Luton International Airport, London Stansted International Airport, and London Gatwick International Airport.

 Tour KathmanduYou can tour Kathmandu while you stop in Nepal.

-Travel Permits for Flying from UK to Tibet
+Permits for Traveling from the UK to Tibet by Flight

 Conclusion